surya-dsetty/zomato-rating-predictor-ml/README.md

-# zomato-rating-predictor-ml
+# Zomato Rating Predictor ML

+## Description
-This project predicts restaurant ratings using a machine learning regression model.
-The model is trained on the Zomato dataset from Kaggle using Python and Scikit-learn.
-It predicts restaurant ratings based on available features in the dataset.
+This project predicts restaurant ratings using a machine learning model trained on the Zomato dataset from Kaggle.

+## Technologies Used
+- Python
+- Pandas
+- NumPy
+- Scikit-learn

+## Dataset
+Zomato dataset from Kaggle.

+## Output
+The model predicts restaurant ratings based on available features.